JohnChen034/VARSCAN_replicate_project/README.md

 Installation requires `pandas` to be installed.
 You can install it using pip: `pip install pandas`

+Installation requires `numpy` to be installed.
+You can install it using pip: `pip install numpy`

 # Basic Usage

 usage: `Vcall.py [-h] [-mvf MINVARFREQ] MPILEUPFILE`